nim-lang/atlas/doc/atlas.md

   atlas link ../other-project
 ```

 This will link the other project and make its dependencies available to your current project.
+The other project
+must be another Atlas project and have a Nimble file.

+Note, that the other project's `nameOverrides` and `urlOverrides` *aren't* imported.
+You may need to import the name-overrides to properly use the deps.
+This is due to the tripplet-naming above.

 ### Clone/Update <url>/<package name>